 I have had my own difficulties including a mood disorder, a personality disorder, an addiction issue, traumatic experiences, physical, psychological, and spiritual issues.
 I am human.
 The work I did on myself was ultimately the deciding factor of my progress in recovery.
 As such, I seek to share the tools I have found helpful, including meditation and mindfulness techniques with my clients.
 For example, I wrote about the technique I used to overcome cigarette cravings in the book Kick The Craving: Your Guide To Freedom (available on Amazon).
 Our individual spiritual journey is of great importance along our paths to emotional well being – as are good nutrition and exercise.
 Our relationships provide a forum in which we can demonstrate our strengths and challenges.
 Our conflicts in relationships can inform treatment directions.
 I will lead you to relevant resources and hold you accountable for working towards your own goals.

-I recently joined Contemplative Psychiatry to provide counseling services.
+I joined Contemplative Medicine to provide counseling services.
 I received my Master of Social Work Degree from Binghamton University.

 I approach my work with individuals as a collaborative endeavor in which we work together to create an environment where being authentic and vulnerable in encouraged and honored. i strive to provide compassionate support and utilize therapeutic interventions based on each unique individual.

 I joined contemplative medicine to provide counseling services to individuals in need.
 I received my masters degree in social work at Binghamton University.

 I am a diligent social worker knowledgeable in assisting clients with building coping mechanisms to address life challenges.
 My goal is to creat a safe space using an integrative approach including person-centered.
 CBT, as well as motivational interviewing.